mian-ar-ali/u3316474-IIT/README.md

-# u3316474-IIT
-All the tutorial and assignment related work for Introduction to Information Technology unit
+This repository holds information for Introduction to Information Technology unit including:
+All the tutorials related work
+All the assignments related work